Treva Lindsey

 Treva B. Lindsey is an American academic.
 She is Professor of Women’s, Gender, and Sexuality Studies at the Ohio State University and the author of Colored No More: Reinventing Black Womanhood in Washington D.C.
 (University of Illinois Press, 2017) and America Goddam: Violence, Black Women, and The Struggle for Justice (University of California Press, 2022).

+Education

 Lindsey attended Oberlin College, graduating in 2004, then earned an MA (2006) and PhD (2010) from Duke University.